 #4: Before you leave, snuff out the flame with water.
 Stir the embers after they are covered with water and make sure that everything is saturated.
 Do not use sand to distinguish the fire, as it creates a mess for the next guest.

-Parking at Dockweiler runs between $6 (weekday, low season) and $13 (weekend, high season) and there are no in/outs.
+Parking at Dockweiler State Beach runs between $6 (weekday, low season) and $13 (weekend, high season) and there are no in/outs.
 If you leave the lot, you must pay again to enter.
-There is some street parking on Vista del Mar, but take note of the parking signage!
+The first 300 cars to arrive during weekdays pay a reduced rate of $3.
+There is limited street parking on Vista del Mar, but take note of the parking signage.
 Click for an interactive parking map with fees and times.

 Your Packing List